mattermost/docs/source/process/mobile-release-process.md

 # Mobile App Release Process

-The Mattermost Mobile Apps team works on a monthly release process, with a new version submitted to the iOS App Store and Google Play Store on the 5th of each month.
-Note: iOS App Store approval may take a few days after the 5th.
+The Mattermost Mobile Apps team works on a monthly release process, with a new version submitted to the iOS App Store and Google Play Store on the 16th of each month.
+Note: iOS App Store approval may be completed a few days after the 16th.

 ## Release Timeline